 Points of Pride

-In the past year, we have had our ninth MAcc student selected in eleven years for a post-graduate technical assistantship with the Financial Accounting Standards Board, a BBA graduate selected for a post-graduate assistantship with the Governmental Accounting Standards Board, and a team of BBA and MAcc students win the IMA National Case Competition.
+In recent years, we have had nine MAcc students selected for post-graduate technical assistantships with the Financial Accounting Standards Board, a BBA graduate selected for post-graduate assistantships with the Governmental Accounting Standards Board, and a team of BBA and MAcc students win the IMA National Case Competition.

-Impressive recognition for our faculty through teaching and service awards, including the American Accounting Association Outstanding Educator Award, the Georgia Society of CPAs Accounting Educator of the Year Award, the Richard B. Russell Undergraduate Teaching Award, the Terry College of Business MBA and Executive MBA Teaching Awards, and the University of Georgia Lilly Teaching Fellowships.
+Current faculty members have received numerous teaching and service accolades, including recognition among the Journal of Accountancy’s “125 people of impact in accounting,” the Georgia Society of CPAs Accounting Educator of the Year Award, the Richard B. Russell Undergraduate Teaching Award, the Terry College of Business MBA Teaching Award, and the University of Georgia Lilly Teaching Fellowship.

 High standards in the classroom and excellent instruction.
 During the most recent year, the average instructor rating was 4.59 out of 5, and the rating for course rigor was 4.70 out of 5.